 Greenheart Travel's Adventure and Culture program in Rotorua, New Zealand will broaden your perspective while being able to experience life as a true Kiwi.

-New Zealand is one of the world’s most geographically stunning and awe-inspiring countries, and as a high school study abroad or gap year student, it could be your backyard!
+New Zealand is one of the world’s most geographically stunning and awe-inspiring countries, and as a high school study abroad or gap year student, it could be your new backyard!
 On Greenheart Travel’s Adventure and Culture in New Zealand Program, you’ll attend high school in Rotorua, New Zealand, where hiking, playing rugby, learning about Maori life and zip lining are all part of a day’s adventure.

 Greenheart Travel’s New Zealand program is perfect if you: